Sacred months

-In the Islamic religion, the sacred months or inviolable months include Dhu al-Qadah, Dhu'l-Hijjah, Muharram and Rajab, the four months of the Islamic calendar during which war is considered forbidden except in response to aggression.
+In the Islamic religion, the sacred months or inviolable months include Dhu'l-Qa'da, Dhu'l-Hijja, Muharram and Rajab, the four months of the Islamic calendar during which war is considered forbidden except in response to aggression.
 Al-Shafi'i and many of scholars went to the fatwa of the deceased during the sacred months.
 The purpose of that tradition was to enable pilgrims, merchants, and others to go to markets or places of worship and return home safely.